“There are only two ways to live your life.

 Thereafter, many years passed during which I lived in introspective semi-seclusion, without a TV, computer, newspaper, or radio news of the “real world”, meditating, praying, seeking answers to ultimate questions, and “enlightenment”.
 During these years I did not yet feel ready to honor Guruji’s request that I write and publish my spiritual memoirs.
 But I was always mindful of the importance of fulfilling his wishes.

-A few years ago, while thinking about Guruji’s request, I discussed it with my friends Bizhan and Deborah.
+A few years ago, while thinking about Guruji’s request, I discussed it with two long-time spiritual friends.
 I told them that as I was delaying in writing and publishing my spiritual memoirs they were being edited by time, as my memories waned.
-And I expressed concern about whether I could remember sufficient details of the 1982 pilgrimage to India, suggesting that my friends might be able to help me remember stories I had shared with them.
+And I expressed concern about whether I could remember sufficient details of the 1982 pilgrimage to India, suggesting that my friends might be able to help me remember stories I had previously shared with them.

 Thereafter, within a couple of weeks, the universe produced an amazing synchronicity – a “manifestation miracle” which re-kindled memories of that momentous trip.